afrimapr/afrihealthsites/README.md

 # afrihealthsites
-access to geographic locations of african health sites from different sources.
+access to geographic locations of african health facilities from different sources.

 See [web interface](https://andysouth.shinyapps.io/healthsites_viewer/) and [paper](https://wellcomeopenresearch.org/articles/5-157) demonstrating these components.